-Numerous lipid and nonlipid biomarkers have been proposed as potential risk markers for cardiovascular disease.
-This policy will focus on those lipid markers that have the most evidence in support of their use in clinical care.
-The biomarkers assessed here are apolipoprotein B, apolipoprotein AI, apolipoprotein E, B-type natriuretic peptide, cystatin C, fibrinogen, high-density lipoprotein (HDL) subclass, leptin, low-density lipoprotein (LDL) subclass, and lipoprotein (a).
+Numerous lipid and non-lipid biomarkers have been proposed as potential risk markers for cardiovascular disease (CVD).
+This policy will focus on those that have the most evidence in support of their use in clinical care, including apolipoprotein B (apo B), apolipoprotein AI (apo AI), apolipoprotein E (apo E), B-type natriuretic peptide, cystatin C, fibrinogen, high-density lipoprotein (HDL) subclass, leptin, low-density lipoprotein (LDL) subclass, and lipoprotein (a).
 These biomarkers have been studied as an alternative or addition to standard lipid panels for risk stratification in CVD or as treatment targets for lipid-lowering therapy.

 Other non-lipid markers have been identified as having an association with cardiovascular disease, including B-type natriuretic peptide, cystatin C, fibrinogen, and leptin.
 These biomarkers may have a predictive role in identifying cardiovascular disease risk or in targeting for therapy.